GERMANY FROM ABOVE

 Episode 9: Waters

-German rivers too have been tamed over the centuries – their beds have been dug out and straightened, dams were build on their shores.
-A flight over the original river areas shows what we lost: from the gorges at the headwaters of the river Danube to the Baden Jungle along the Rhine.
-In the Ruhr are, rivers were long used only as sewage for the mining industry.
-Today artificial, subterranean river beds are built so that even the old cloaca of the river Emscher is now re-naturated into a clean river.
+Germany’s rivers have been tamed over the centuries — their riverbeds dug out and straightened, and dams built along the banks.
+A flight over the original river area reveals what has been lost: from the gorges at the headwaters of the Danube to the Baden jungle along the Rhine.
+In the Ruhr, rivers were long used as little more than open sewers for the mining industry.
+Today, artificial underground channels are being constructed so that even the old wastewater drain of the Emscher is being restored to a clean, natural river.

-Almost all major German rivers and seas – from the glacial valley rivers to the Baltic Sea were originated after the cold periods of the Ice Age when the melted water from the glaciers was looking for a way to the sea.
-Trough satellite animation we travel 250,000 years back when during the Saalian Stage the layers of were as high as the TV Tower in Berlin and the the Castle of Neuschwanstein.
+Almost all of Germany’s major rivers and lakes — from the glacial valley rivers to the Baltic Sea — were formed at the end of the Ice Age, when meltwater from the retreating glaciers carved its way to the sea.
+Through satellite animation we travel back 250,000 years to the Saalian glaciation, when ice sheets rose as high as Berlin’s TV Tower and the castle of Neuschwanstein.

-German rivers too have been tamed over the centuries – their beds have been dug out and straightened, dams were build on their shores.
-A flight over the original river areas shows what we lost: from the gorges at the headwaters of the river Danube to the Baden Jungle along the Rhine.
-In the Ruhr are, rivers were long used only as sewage for the mining industry.
-Today artificial, subterranean river beds are built so that even the old cloaca of the river Emscher is now re-naturated into a clean river.
+Germany’s rivers have been tamed over the centuries — their riverbeds dug out and straightened, and dams built along the banks.
+A flight over the original river area reveals what has been lost: from the gorges at the headwaters of the Danube to the Baden jungle along the Rhine.
+In the Ruhr, rivers were long used as little more than open sewers for the mining industry.
+Today, artificial underground channels are being constructed so that even the old wastewater drain of the Emscher is being restored to a clean, natural river.

-Almost all major German rivers and seas – from the glacial valley rivers to the Baltic Sea were originated after the cold periods of the Ice Age when the melted water from the glaciers was looking for a way to the sea.
-Trough satellite animation we travel 250,000 years back when during the Saalian Stage the layers of were as high as the TV Tower in Berlin and the the Castle of Neuschwanstein.
+Almost all of Germany’s major rivers and lakes — from the glacial valley rivers to the Baltic Sea — were formed at the end of the Ice Age, when meltwater from the retreating glaciers carved its way to the sea.
+Through satellite animation we travel back 250,000 years to the Saalian glaciation, when ice sheets rose as high as Berlin’s TV Tower and the castle of Neuschwanstein.

 Facts